Jeff Sessions Fast Facts

-(CNN)Here's a look at the life of Republican Senator Jeff Sessions of Alabama.
+(CNN)Here's a look at the life of Jeff Sessions, US attorney general and former Republican senator of Alabama.

 Personal: